Skip to content

 • Refresh of Stage 1 incentive analysis when the base study is more than 12 months old

-• Project objectives, design, and specification in collaboration with a licensed P.Eng firm from Vandecarb's engineering subcontractor network (multi-vendor model to avoid originating-consultant conflict of interest)
+• Project objectives, design, and specification in collaboration with a licensed P.Eng firm the owner contracts directly, selected to avoid originating-consultant conflict of interest

 • Tender preparation, contractor pricing review, and recommendation memo